 What is the difference between a songwriter, a lyricist, and a composer?

 A songwriter in the contemporary music world is typically in charge of vocal melody and oftentimes lyrics, whereas a lyricist typically writes the lyrics but not necessarily the melody.
-A composer is in charge of composing the musical aspects of a song relating to rhythm and melodies (vocal and/or instrumental) and rhythm.
+A composer is in charge of composing the musical aspects of a song relating to rhythm and melodies (vocal and/or instrumental).

 How hard is it to be successful as a songwriter?